vctang/Twitter/README.md

 - [X] Images have rounded edges
 - [X] User can access the profile page by tapping image in the detail view
+- [X] Profile page also contains the selected user's latest posts

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):